 Which Meditation Apps Are Backed by Science?
 A Closer Look at Breethe and Its Top Competitors

 With so many meditation apps promising calm and clarity, it’s natural to ask a sharper question: which ones are actually grounded in science?
 If you want real results—not just soothing voices—you need an app built on evidence, not wishful thinking.
-Below, we explain what “scientifically backed” really means, why it matters, and how Breethe compares with leading alternatives such as Headspace, Calm, Healthy Minds Program, Waking Up, and Ten Percent Happier.

 Let’s define what “scientifically backed” really means